Program Contact: Timothy Ferrarotti 203 582-7782

 Fax: 470-253-8271

 All students entering the graduate Physician Assistant program at Quinnipiac University must be able to meet the established abilities and expectations of the PA program technical standards.
 Students must possess ability, aptitude and skills in the following areas: observation, communication, motor, intellectual-conceptual-integrative, behavioral, social and physical.
 PA students must be able to meet the requirements and worker attributes of a physician assistant as defined by the Bureau of Labor and Statistics, U.S. Department of Labor/Employment and Training Administration’s Occupational Information network (O*NET) Handbook.
-In the event a student is unable to fulfill these technical standards, he/she/they will not be admitted or may be dismissed from the program.
+In the event a student is unable to fulfill these technical standards, they will not be admitted or may be dismissed from the program.

 Students matriculating into the PA program are required to verify they understand and meet the technical standards.
 Verification of understanding includes the student reading, thoroughly reviewing with their medical provider, signing and returning a copy of the Technical Standards Agreement to the program prior to arrival on campus in the summer semester.